c-weis/befunger/README.md

 ```
 We recommend trying the number guessing game *more_or_less.bf*.

 You can watch the code as it is being executed by further specifying a float *step-size*.
 If you do, **befunger** will pause for *step-size* seconds between consecutive steps.
-For example, to run *more_or_less.bf* with a delay *0.05* seconds per step, run:
+For example, to run *more_or_less.bf* with a delay of *0.05* seconds per step, run:
 ```shell
 python befunger.py more_or_less.bf 0.05
 ```